darabos/pyweek-satellite-taxi/README.md

 the pay.

 With each delivery the city on the Moon grows.
 This makes navigation harder, but soon shops will also open and start selling useful items.
+Just fly over the blue surface and wait a few seconds to make the deal.

   - Buy Shields:     Each shield will save you from one otherwise lethal collision.